rier2025/GRIF/README.md

    If here anything brakes the rules of github, warn me.

-DONT USE IT.
-IN ANY KINDS, I BEG YOU - DO NOT USE IT.
-It is documented for acheologists maybe This all written by Chat-GPT.
-Consider this as a schizo sect.
-See all those warnings?
-They wont help
+It is documented for acheologists

 yes it is a machine, but was coded by humans